bobipermanasandi/bobipermanasandi/README.md

 - 🖥️ &nbsp; I’m currently diving deeper into Laravel
 - 💎 &nbsp; I’m creator of [CodeSynesia](https://linktr.ee/codesynesia)
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/bobipermanasandi?tab=repositories)
-- 💬 &nbsp; Ask me about anything tech related, I am happy to help.
+- 💬 &nbsp; Ask me about  Dart, Flutter, PHP or Laravel
 - 🗣️ &nbsp; “If it works, don’t touch it.
 If it breaks, pretend it wasn’t you 🤣”
 <br />
 <br />